Quinn-Interactive/silverstripe-seo/README.md

   meta_desc_too_long_threshold: 320
 ```

+### Other Options

+Other options can be found in the `private static` variables in the following files.
+They can be overridden in YAML in the usual way.

+- PageHealthExtension.php
+- PageSeoExtension.php
+- SiteConfigSettingsExtension.php

 ## Assumptions

 This module assumes that you make use of the default `Content` field provided by `\Page`.
 If a specific page does not then you can specify one or multiple fields that contain your content.